Youcheng/ServerTuning/Memory/Libraries.md

 2. get the value from that address and store it in R2
 3. get the address of g and store it in R3
-4. get the value from that address and store it in R4
+4. get the value from that address and store it in R4 Unlike the function argument x, the compiler cannot resolve the address of g at compile time, and the machine code instruction to get the address of g cannot be completed at compile time.

+    Instead the compiler leaves a “relocation”, which is an instruction for the loader to patch memory after loading.
+    A relocation consists of a global variable name and the location to be patched, and is stored in compiled binary and executable files.
+In english, relocation means finding the address of g and update the third instruction of func with it.

+    In order for the loader to find the addresses of the global variables at runtime,
+    the compiler also stores the name and offset of all internal global variables in compiled binary and executable files: variable name: g; location: offset 24 bytes from the beginning of the static segment.

+    The compiler stores all relocations in the relocation table in the executable file,
+    and lets the loader handle them when the addresses of the static segments have been fixed in the running processes.

+    The loader will use symbol tables and relocation tables to patch the process memory after addresses are fixed.

 5. add R2 and R4 and store the result in R5
 6. return R5